Slion/Preference/README.md

 ## Usage

-Make sure your preference fragments are derived from `slions.pref.PreferenceFragmentBase`.
+Make sure your preference fragments are derived from `x.PreferenceFragmentBase`.
 This will notably take care of using a compatible `preferenceTheme` if none was specified in your theme styles.
 Failing to do so or using an incompatible `preferenceTheme` can lead to crashes.

 ### XML Namespace Aliases